Close

 • Add barley into your soups, stews, salads, casseroles

-• Use quinoa as a coating instead of breadcrumbs
+• Use quinoa to coat fish, chicken or fritters instead of breadcrumbs

 General tips: